Information for all applicants

 - Not give unrealistic guarantees of confidentiality and anonymity.
 The University Ethics Committee requires that a statement be provided in participant information to the effect that:

 - "Assurances on confidentiality will be strictly adhered to unless evidence of wrongdoing or potential harm is uncovered.
 In such cases the University may be obliged to contact relevant statutory bodies/agencies, including the Police.”
+Alternative suggested wordings are available on the Participant Information Sheet or Plain Language Statement Templates on Forms and Guidance Notes sections.

 - Where possible, anticipate threats to the confidentiality and anonymity of research data.